Vinegar: Herbicide

-Reactions, byproducts, and regulation
+Reactions, byproducts and contaminants

-Most commercial vinegar solutions available to consumers for household use do not exceed 5%.
 Solutions above 10% require careful handling, as they are corrosive and damaging to the skin.

 When a bottle of vinegar is opened, mother of vinegar may develop.
 It is considered harmless and can be removed by filtering.

-Vinegar eels (Turbatrix aceti), a form of nematode, may occur in some forms of vinegar unless the vinegar is kept covered.
-These feed on the mother of vinegar and can occur in naturally fermenting vinegar.

-Some countries prohibit the sale of vinegar over a certain percentage of acidity.
-As an example, the government of Canada limits the acetic acid of vinegars to between 4.1% and 12.3%, unless it is sold only for manufacturing use and identified as such.

-When baking soda and vinegar are combined, the bicarbonate ion of the baking soda reacts to form carbonic acid, which decomposes into carbon dioxide, water and sodium acetate completing the carbon cycle.
+When baking soda and vinegar are combined, the bicarbonate ion of the baking soda reacts with acetic acid to form carbonic acid, which decomposes into carbon dioxide and water, completing the carbon cycle.
+Sodium acetate remains in solution with the water contained in the vinegar.

+Regulation

+Some countries have regulations on the permitted acidity percentage of vinegar.
+For example, the government of Canada limits acetic to between 4.1% and 12.3%, unless the vinegar is sold only for manufacturing use and identified as such.
+In the United States, Australia, and New Zealand, vinegar must contain a minimum of 4% acetic acid by volume.

+Many jurisdictions distinguish between brewed vinegar and preparations made with diluted acetic acid.
+The latter may not be sold as "vinegar" and is instead referred to as "non-brewed condiment" in the UK, or "imitation vinegar" in Australia and New Zealand.